From Anger to Optimism.

 The Climate Movement was born out of the deep dark silence of what industrialisation was doing to our planet.

 We were making Mother Earth sick and it seemed no one wanted to talk about it.
 Especially not the people holding the microphones.
-Not the CEO’s of the companies digging her wounds, not the Prime Ministers or Presidents pocketing her pounds of flesh and not those who were indoctrinated with the falsehoods that there was no other way to drive fast cars, build businesses, to have, to own, to be.
+Not the CEO’s of the companies digging her wounds, not the Prime Ministers or Presidents pocketing her pounds of flesh.
+Not those who were indoctrinated with the falsehoods that there was no other way to drive fast cars, build businesses, to have, to own, to be.
+Those who believed extraction and individual freedoms come hand in hand.

 By 2009, at the United Nations Climate Change Conference in Copenhagen, the climate movement began to really show its teeth and mobilisation power on a global scale.
 Between 40,000 and 100,000 people attended a march calling for a global agreement on climate.
-The goal was still then, to legitimise the crisis.
-To basically get the world leaders to admit it.
+At that time goal was still to legitimise the crisis.
+To get World Leaders to admit it existed.

 Seven years later, after many stories of tragedy, predictions of complete demise, black skies and flattened skylines, after cyclone and typhoon, after flood and drought, after freeze and fire, something amazing happened.